illinois-cs241/illinois-cs241.github.io/_slides/critical_concurrency.md

 <vertical />

 * When `max_value` is reached
-	* All thread trying to post should be blocked
+	* All threads trying to post should be blocked
 	* Where/how do you notify these blocked threads when a thread decreases the semamore’s value below `max_value`?
 * When 0 is reached
-	* All thread trying to wait should be blocked
+	* All threads trying to wait should be blocked
-	* Where/how do you notify these blocked thread when a thread increases the semamore's value above 0?
+	* Where/how do you notify these blocked threads when a thread increases the semamore's value above 0?

 <horizontal />